inventhouse/cookery/Recipes/5MinuteBrownie.md

 This recipe is a bit rough, but very forgiving; basically most things are in roughly equal proportions, maybe a little more of the dry ingredients.

-The exact amounts really depend on the size of your mug and the spoons that are convenient; you want the mixed batter to fill your mug about 1/3 - 1/2 full.
+The exact amounts really depend on the size of the mug and spoon that are convenient; you want the mixed batter to fill your mug about 1/3 - 1/2 full.
 I use the larger of our regular silverware spoons.

 In a mug, combine: